 The children caught in the middle are anxious and fearful, too.

-Posada's husband is unaffected by the president's decision, because he has a green card allowing him to live and work in the U.S. He could stay in the country with their children, but their 11-year-old son Kiefer Malpartiba said it's hard to imagine living in a different country than his mother.
+Posada's husband is unaffected by the president's decision, because he has a green card allowing him to live and work in the U.S. He could stay in the country with their children, but their 11-year-old son Kiefer Malpartiba said it's hard to imagine living thousands of miles away from his mother.